-We intend to quote the units in the Fund on the NZX Main Board, so you can sell your investment through an NZX Participant (such as a broker) or financial adviser if there are interested buyers.
+The units in the Fund are quoted on the NZX Main Board, so you can sell your investment through an NZX Participant (such as a broker) or financial adviser if there are interested buyers.
 See 'Transfers' below for more information.

-Because we intend to quote the units in the Fund on the NZX Main Board, investments in the Fund are generally not redeemable for cash.
+Because units in the Fund are quoted on the NZX Main Board, investments in the Fund are generally not redeemable for cash.